13 Reasons for Yellow Leaves on Peace Lily and How to Fix Them

 How to fix it

-Position the Peace Lily in a spot where it will receive bright, indirect light or instal a grow light if the natural lighting is not enough.
+Position your Peace Lily in a spot where it will receive bright, indirect light or instal a grow light if the natural lighting is not enough.

-Where the light is too bright, place the Peace Lily in a more shaded place or shield it from direct sunlight by installing a light curtain to filter the light.
+Where the light is too bright, place the plant in a more shaded place or shield it from direct sunlight by installing a light curtain to filter the light.

 How to fix it